FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 Truckers should aim to do an intense workout for at least 15 minutes a day.
 Over the course of the week, that can add up nearly two hours of intense exercise.
 You’ll be surprised how much of a difference a short time makes in truck driver workouts.

-Truckers can also do as few as 2- to 3-minute bursts of squats, lunges, or other exercises at each stop.
+Truckers can also do as few as two- to three-minute bursts of squats, lunges, or other exercises at each stop.
 This is an easy way to increase your exercise time.

 Working out is important for health, but so is diet.
 Whether you want to lose weight, feel better, or prevent disease, diet can play an important role.